serverless-mom/jquery-zine/readme.md

       `'click',` -> the event you're waiting for is a click `event => {` -> here's the code I want you to run when the click happens.
 We'll call this function with a single parameter, an `event` that represents what just happened

-So here's something really important to remember about jQuery, which I'll explain in a section called "something really important to remember about jQuery"

-## something really important to remember about jQuery
-#### jQuery starts by finding something
-JQuery's simplest function is `$()` with some selector (like a class name) inside the parenthesis.
-What this does is search the page for matching elements.
-Everything you call afterward like `.html()` is a 'chained method' that happens after jQuery has found stuff on the page.
-When trying to say what it is your code should do, if you start with a statement like "Add an H1 to the page that says 'hello'" you'll probably find it difficult to write in jQuery because you didn't start with finding something.
-It would be better to say 'Find an unordered list on the page, then add an H1 to the top of it.'

 ----

 One other bit we have to address about JQuery being just Javascript is the somewhat-magical `$` that appears all over.
 Clearly this is a new eldritch symbol that calls the witch JQuery forth from her thousand-year slumber.